adgreen93/kpassproj/README.md

 # kpassproj
-searching through boroughs, neighborhoods, and macro neighborhoods
+searching through boroughs, neighborhoods, and macro neighborhoods.
+Made this as part of a coding interview, and even though it's not useful for most people - feel free to play around with it.

 ![Alt Text](https://github.com/adgreen93/kpassproj/raw/master/public/img/3.png)